RV Propane Heater – All You Need To Know

 If your blower motor is running and you hear the clicking of the igniter and the clunk of the gas valve, you’re looking at an entirely different set of potential problems.
 These include things like bad igniter placement, a bad gas valve, and the most common issue of all: bugs.

-You see, bugs really like to make themselves at home in the gas tubes and combustion chamber.
-Cleaning these things will often solve your problem entirely, making it a great place to start.
+Yep.
+Bugs really like to make themselves at home in the gas tubes and combustion chamber.
+Cleaning these areas will often solve your problem entirely, making this a great place to start.

 Things to Know About RV Propane Heaters